-The revised objective of the operation was to pass diversionary leads and disinformation to the BND, which was thought by the HVA to be the controlling opposition service.
-The HVA endeavored to sow seeds of distrust within the BND concerning the governmental office under which it functioned, i.e. the office of the State Secretary in the Chancellor's Office, by generating the suspicion that the senior official in this office was an East German agent.
-The HVA also tried to further aggravate the distrust between the BND and the BfV, by giving the BND "proof" that the BfV was penetrated.
+The revised objective of the operation was to pass diversionary leads and disinformation to the BND.
+The IIVA endeavored to sow seeds of distrust within the BND concerning the governmental office under which it functioned, i.e. the office of the State Secretary in the Chancellor's Office, by generating the suspision that the senior official in this office was an East German agent.
+The HVA also tried to further aggravate the distrust between the BND and the BfV, by giving the BND further "proof" that the BfV was penetrated.
 MERKATOR was given the assignment to obtain information about a specific BfV officer, and in the course of discussing the assignment the HVA case officer implied the BfV officer was already cooperating with the East but was not fully trusted.
 Political disinformation was also channeled through MERKATOR.
-The operation was far less effective than it might have been, as the KGB erred in telling the HVA MERKATOR had been doubled by "Gehlen."
+The operation was far less effective than it might have been, as the KGB erred in telling the HVA MERKATOR had been doubled by "Gehlen".
 The doubling service was actually the BfV rather than the BND, so some of the disinformation missed its mark.
 For example, the BfV reaction to MERKATOR's report that one of its officers was an HVA agent was far different than the BND reaction would have been to the same report.
-Although the BfV was concerned about the implications of MERKATOR's reports and fivestigated them, it viewed the sudden changes in the MERKATOR operation with some reservation.
+Although the BfV was concerned about the implications of MERKATOR's reports and investigated them, it viewed the sudden changes in the MERKATOR operation with some reservation.
 The operation was broken off after Heim's defection in May 1959.